-- 1 That the Housing Revenue Account Revised Budget for 2013/14, as set out at Appendix A, be referred on to Council for approval. - That the minimum level of HRA unallocated balances be retained at £350,000 from 01 April 2014, and that the full Statement on Reserves and Balances be endorsed and referred on to Council for approval. - 3 That the current rent setting policy be reaffirmed for the medium term, in that: - an average rent of £69.91 for 2014/15 be approved, representing an increase of 1%, and the resulting Housing Revenue Account budget for 2014/15 be recommended to Council for approval; and - for years 2015/16 to 2016/17 target rent increases be set at 2% and 3% respectively, and the revenue budget forecasts be updated accordingly. - 4 That the Capital Programme as set out at Appendix D be referred on to Council for approval. - That the above recommendations for the Housing Revenue Account be reflected within the Council's draft Medium Term Financial Strategy as appropriate.
+- 1 That the Housing Revenue Account Revised Budget for 2014/15, as set out at Appendix A, be referred on to Council for approval. - 2 That the minimum level of HRA unallocated balances be retained at £350,000 from 01 April 2015, and that the full Statement on Reserves and Balances be endorsed and referred on to Council for approval. - 3 That the current rent setting policy be reaffirmed for the medium term, in that: - an average rent of £71.31 for 2015/16 be approved, representing an increase of 2%, and - for 2016/17 onwards target rent increases be set at 3% per annum, and the revenue budget forecasts be updated accordingly. - 4 That the resulting Housing Revenue Account budget for 2015/16 be referred on to Council for approval. - 5 That the Capital Programme as set out at Appendix D be referred on to Council for approval. - That the above recommendations for the Housing Revenue Account be reflected within the Council's draft Medium Term Financial Strategy as appropriate.